 An early detection test for the Hepatitis B Virus (HBV) DNA from 10 days post potential exposure.
 This costs £45.00

-You can choose to have Hepatits B testing at MUMS with the Health Care Assistant, which costs £25.00, or our GP's or Sexual Health Consultant which costs £85.00.
-If you choose to have your test with one of our Health Care Assistant's, then you will need a consultation with the GP or Sexual Health Consultant to have the results explained to you.
+You can choose to have Hepatitis B testing at MUMS with the Health Care Assistant, which costs £25.00, our Sexual Health Consultant which costs £85.00, or GP which costs £95.00.
+If you choose to have your test with one of our Health Care Assistant's, then you will need a face to face or remote consultation with the GP or Sexual Health Consultant to have the results explained to you which costs £35.00

 What is it?

 Hepatitis B is a viral infection of the liver, which can follow a variable course.
-The Hepatitis B virus (HBV) can cause an acute illness that resolves itself quickly without causing long-term liver damage.
-However, in about 20% of cases it can cause a chronic illness that lasts more than six months, sometimes for life, with symptoms that come and go.
-In 15-40% of those with chronic infection cirrhosis, liver cancer or liver failure develops, so the infection may eventually be fatal.
+The Hepatitis B virus (HBV) can cause an acute illness that resolves itself quickly without causing any long-term liver damage.
+However, in about 20% of cases it can cause a chronic illness that lasts more than six months, sometimes for life, with symptoms that come and go throughout your life.
+In 15-40% of those with chronic infection - cirrhosis, liver cancer or liver failure develops, so the infection may eventually be fatal.

 How do you get it?

-There are often no symptoms for Hepatitis B. If symptoms do occur, they can include feeling tired, aches, nausea, vomiting, passing darker urine than usual and being jaundiced.
+There are often no symptoms of Hepatitis B. If symptoms do occur, they can include feeling tired, aches, nausea, vomiting, passing darker urine than usual and being jaundiced (yellowing skin colour).

 The incubation time and results turnaround time vary depending on which test is performed: